OpenTechPulse-org/opentechpulse-org.github.io/_posts/2024-05-17-Control-AWX-Playbooks-with-Ease-Using-a-Python-Discord-Bot.md

 You need a repository in GitLab or GitHub where your playbooks are located.

-To get you started i have some example playbooks on the <a href="https://github.com/eyetsolutions/opensourcepulse.io/tree/main/Ansible" target="_blank">opensourcepulse.io Github repository</a>.
+To get you started i have some example playbooks on the <a href="https://github.com/MatijaTerzic/Ansible" target="_blank">OpenTech Pulse Github repository</a>.

 ### Credentials